home › about

 OCan is a Film Festival in Ottawa that celebrates Canadian film.
 Through annual festival screenings at the Bytowne Cinema in November and activities throughout the year, we work to promote Canadian film as distinctive and vital to our country’s culture and the local economy.

-OCanFilmFest is a not-for-profit organization that is artist and volunteer-run, and is strongly committed to fostering diversity in its approach to programming.
+OCan is a registered chairity that is artist and volunteer-run, and is strongly committed to fostering diversity in its approach to programming.
 We strive to achieve this by encouraging film submissions from under-represented independent artists including those who identify as women, non-binary, Black, Indigenous, Persons of Colour (BIPoC), persons from the 2SLGBTQ+ community, and persons with disabilities.
 We recruit diverse members and voices to our Board of Directors and film selection juries.

 OCan is an IMDB qualifying festival, and is listed among qualifying festivals for the Canadian Screen Awards by the Academy of Canadian Cinema & Television.

-Our Vision and History
+Our History

-The Ottawa Canadian Film Festival is an evolution of the Treepot Film Festival, independent filmmaker Jith Paul’s series of public screenings that showcased over 150 Canadian independent films at movie theatres, universities, colleges, and parks in downtown Ottawa between 2011 and 2014.
+The Ottawa Canadian Film Festival (OCan) is an evolution of the Treepot Film Festival, independent filmmaker Jith Paul’s series of public screenings that showcased over 150 Canadian independent films at movie theatres, universities, colleges, and parks in downtown Ottawa between 2011 and 2014.
 Although successful and popular with local audiences, Paul decided it was time to take the Treepot screenings to the next level.
 He wanted to further promote independent filmmakers and their work to larger and broader audiences, in a more formalized, sustainable structure.
-The result is the Ottawa Canadian Film Festival, founded in 2015, with its first annual screenings in 2017.
+The result is the OCan Film Festival, founded in 2015, with its first annual screenings in 2017.
 Since then the festival has presented Canadian films of various genres and durations from filmmakers across the country at both in-person and online screenings.

 Check our FAQ page for frequently asked questions about the festival, screenings, artist / screening fees, and film submission process.